 AGGRENOX may cause serious side effects, including:

-during AGGRENOX treatment, and it may take longer than usual for bleeding to
+easily during AGGRENOX treatment, and it may take longer than usual for

 these symptoms while taking AGGRENOX:

 - confusion or memory change